arshadmoolla/woodcutter-website/README.md

 # woodcutter-website
-John Woods is a professional freelance woodcutter.
+John Woods is a fictitious freelance woodcutter.

 This is the website I created for him to promote his services.